bbkanego/SeerBotAdminUI/reference-ui/README.md

 ### **Starting the Server (express based) and Chatbot (Spring boot)**

-1. First make sure chatbot service is running by running the Intellij config: SeerLogicsSharedBot:local-8099 When starting the SharedBot make sure that you pass -- "-seerchat.allowedOrigins=http://localhost:4330" as JVM arg.
+1. First make sure chatbot service is running by running the Intellij config: SeerLogicsSharedBot:local-8099 Before starting the SharedBot make sure that "http://localhost:3004" is populated in "ALLOWED_ORIGINS" column in "LAUNCH_INFO" table.

 2. Start the chatbot angular client.
 Go to the dir:
    ```